robertsonics/Tsunami-Arduino-Serial-Library/README.md

   1, 2 and 4, the syntax is: setInputMix(IMIX_OUT1 | IMIX_OUT2 | IMIX_OUT4); The routing
   is immediate and does no ramping, so to avoid pops, be sure that the input is quiet when switching.

+**tsunami.setMidiBank(int bank)** - this function sets the MIDI bank.
+The bank range is 1 - 32.
+Each bank will offset the MIDI Note number to track assignment by 128.
+  For bank 1, the default, MIDI Note number maps to track 1.
+For bank 2, MIDI Note number 1 maps to track 129, MIDI Note number 2 to track 130, and so on.